 With a book in hand

-We are a nation that loves reading.
+We are a nation that loves reading and we have many famous Lithuanian writers.
 Although e-books are taking the world by storm, we still like to turn the pages of paper books.
 In fact, we publish many of those and write just as many.